European Union IUU Frequent Questions

 The EC released Commission Regulation (EC) No 1010/2009 of 22 October 2009 laying down detailed rules for the implementation of Council Regulation (EC) No 1005/2008 establishing a Community system to prevent, deter and eliminate illegal, unreported and unregulated fishing.
 The EC Regulation No 1010/2009 is available online at:

-The NOAA Fisheries Service is the only competent authority recognized by the EU for issuance of both the health certificate and catch document.
+The NOAA Fisheries Service is the only competent authority recognized by the EU for issuance of both the health certificate and Legal Harvest document.
 The NOAA Fisheries Service Seafood Inspection Program validates and issues both documents.

-How is the catch document different from the EU health certificate?
+How is the Legal Harvest document different from the EU health certificate?
 Why do I need both?